gratipine/gratipine.github.io/_posts/2021-10-13-config-explanations.md

 ### HostKeyAlias
 From the documentation - Specifies an alias that should be used instead of the real host name when looking up or saving the host key in the host key database files.
-TODO: Check what happens if it is not arround.
-Can I still connect?
+You don't have to set this up, but it can help if you have multiple machines you are connecting to, such as work, projects, school, etc.

 ### IdentitiesOnly
 Specifies that ssh(1) should only use the configured authentication identity and certificate files (either the default files, or those explicitly configured in the ssh_config files or passed on the ssh(1) command-line), even if ssh-agent(1) or a PKCS11Provider or SecurityKeyProvider offers more identities.
 The argument to this keyword must be yes or no (the default).
-This option is intended for situaasdtions where ssh-agent offers many different identities.
+This option is intended for situations where ssh-agent offers many different identities.

 ### StrictHostKeyChecking